 The true spiritual director directs our path, helps rerouted us when we get lost in one of our detours and heals us from the contusions of the journey of life.
 It is the gift and work of the Spirit to produce the fruit of the Spirit in our lives, to shape us into the image of Christ.
 In doing so, He wastes nothing.
 God uses every part of our story towards our healing.
 He redeems and recycles the shadows, false selves, and exiled parts of us and re-integrate them in a healthy way for our wholeness.

 We can see the Spiritual journey is not ours alone, that we are not Masters of our own destiny rather it is the Spirit that works within us, renovating us, releasing the divine image, our divine DNA.
 Our role and response is to say Yes.
 A series of deliberate yes's - trusting consent to each divine leading and then fall fearlessly into the loving arms of love Himself.

 This is called surrender but not as one who surrenders under threat but more like the giving of our self as a gift to the original gift giver - who gives freely of Her/Himself at the beginning of your journey.
-Even before you even recognized the Gift of God as gift, before you earned it, before you prayed the right prayer or believed the right things or belonged to the right group.
+Even before you even recognized the Gift of God as gift, before you were ever mistakenly taught you had to earn it before you prayed the right prayer or believed the right things or belonged to the right group.